A new era of localization begins with Lokalise AI

 We’ll give you more examples of rules you might add for other categories below.

-While it’s important to add categories to your style guide for human translators, it’s even more important for AI translation tools.
 You should use clear and structured headings for different categories so the AI knows where to find relevant and important information related to the content it’s translating.
-Headings like Abbreviations & acronyms, Numbers & currency, Target audience, etc, can help make rules clearer for AI tools.
+Headings like Abbreviations & acronyms, Numbers & currency, Target audience, Tone of voice, etc, can help make rules clearer for AI tools.
 Another benefit of organizing your information is you’re less likely to add contradicting rules (more on contradicting rules later).

-Double-check your hypothesis or rule before you make it part of your style guide.
 Let’s use formal and informal pronouns as an example.
-Imagine you haven’t added formality rules to your style guide yet, so Lokalise AI is switching between formal and informal styles for different content.
-Before adding a new rule to your style guide, use the inline Lokalise AI translator to test potential rules via the “add context” feature.
-Only after you get consistent positive results, you can add the rule to your style guide.
+Imagine you haven’t added formality rules to your style guide yet, so AI is switching between formal and informal styles for different content.
+Before adding a new rule to your style guide, use AI translators to test potential rules.

-You’ll need to create specific style guides for different verticals, content types, projects, and languages.
-Otherwise, you run the risk of confusing the AI.
 For example, you might mention that your target audience is young students and you want the tone to be fun.
 When referring to technical documents, you might add that the level of formality should be high in this type of content.

 These contradicting statements could be confusing for the AI and lead to voice inconsistencies across different types of content.
 In some markets, you’d always write informal over formal, regardless of the company’s brand attributes.
 While translators might know to switch from informal to formal and vice versa depending on the target market, AI will need to be told which tone to use and when.

 To avoid rules that contradict, you should create style guides that are: